A cute and simple project that kids can make for dad for Father's Day. A car or office air freshener!

-My daughter, who is twenty and is disabled, carries around candles with her.
-She won't ever allow anyone to light them, she just likes them, so that is how the candle got in the car in the first place.
-I like the scent so much I am going to take a melon ball thing and take round things out of this scent, flatten them, and put them under the car seats where the dogs can't get at them.
-I have no small kids who might eat them.
+I like the candle scent so much I am going to take a melon ball thing and take round things out of this scent, flatten them, and put them under the car seats where the dogs can't get at them.

 I am allergic to a lot, and with my pregnancy, smells drive me crazy, even ones that make life a bit more pleasant, like air fresheners in cars.
 I don't normally smell them but they are needed due to occasional trips with the dog.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Did anyone ever get the recipe for the gel looking, cookie cutter shaped air fresheners being sold at craft fairs for 4.95 each with rope tied through top for hanging?
 I would like to make my own instead of buying and looking for them elsewhere.
 Hard to find.